cyberinsightsai/qualifyze/README.md

 The following code process incoming requests ingested through an API using a csv file containing the information of each one.

 ## Requirements
-- Code is written in Go Lang.
+- Code is written in Python.
 - API functions:
  - Load file
 - If any rule is not accomplished a warning must be rised